Phone: (909) 307-5300 ext. 41301

 Mr. (Roc) Rochester

 So, you have found my webpage!
 Welcome and Hi!
 If for any reason you have trouble finding details on this webpage please email me @ email@example.com.
-This year I am teaching periods 1, 3, 4, 5, and 6.
-My prep period is period 2.
-This 2nd period prep time is a good time to call me to share concerns.
-Just remember that at Clement our periods rotate day to day throughout the year.
+This year I am teaching all 6 periods without a prep period.
+This means that the more immediate you are in asking for help, the more likely you will get that help.
+Remember that at Clement our periods used to rotate day to day throughout the year, but with distance learning we will follow a fixed block schedule.
 My classroom is located in C-1 to the left of the Library as you come from the Student Center.
-Feel free to come by and see me if you drop by Clement.
-Just check into the Student Center to get a campus pass.
+If and when we return to the school site, feel free to come by and see me.
 I have been teaching mathematics and science for 28 years in a variety of schools both public and private.
 My undergraduate studies were in Biology with a minor in Chemistry.
 My graduate degree is in Curriculum and Instruction.
 I have extensive training in Gifed and Talented Education (GATE), Mathematics instructional coaching, Advancement via Individual Determination (AVID), thematic and mastery instruction, assessment, and Thinking Maps to name a few.
 I have lived in southern CA since 1989.
 I love the outdoors and enjoy it through cycling, running, hiking, and off-roading.
 I love working at the middle school level and look forward to my teaching day and all the great people I get to work with at Clement and the District Office.

 Classroom Policies Q & A